The Ultimate Guide to Flexographic Quality.

 The appendix section includes vital contact information for other industry organizations, a completely revamped reference standards and specifications section, a quick-reference section for the control and test targets used throughout the book, as well as other useful information.

-Want to suggest something for a future edition of FIRST, or make a comment on an existing portion of the latest edition?
-Visit the FIRST Comments page to voice your opinion.
+Visit the FIRST Comments page to suggest something for a future edition of the document, make a comment on an existing portion of the latest edition and to have your voice heard.